Hassanyare/Minor_Applied_Data_Science/machine-learning/Removing_idle.md

 ## Visualization:

-I used [Raphi's](https://github.com/djbob0/Data-Science-Minor) to visualize if the remove idle function worked correctly.
-The figure shows the Abduction exercise(both the left and right limb)done done by patient 1 of category 1.
+I used [Raphi's](https://github.com/djbob0/Data-Science-Minor) code to see if the remove idle function worked correctly.
+The figure shows the Abduction(AB) exercise(both the left and right limb) done done by patient 1 of category 1.
 See the code and figure below.

 ```Python